Dash-Industry-Forum/Events/event.bs.md

 Figure 2 presents the timing of an inband Event along the media timeline:
 <figure>
 	<img src="Images/inbandeventtiming.png" />
-    <figcaption>The inband event timing parameter on the media timeline</figcaption>
+    <figcaption>Figure 2: The inband event timing parameter on the media timeline</figcaption>
 </figure>

 As shown in Figure 2, every inband Event can be described with three timing parameters on the media timeline: